Pine Mountain Settlement School

 EVELYN K. WELLS Guide to Excerpts From Letters Home 1915-1923

-TAGS: Evelyn K. Wells, Guide to Excerpts from Letters Home 1915-1923 ; Evelyn K. Wells ; Pine Mountain Settlement School ; secretaries ; personal correspondence ; letters home ; excerpts ; transcriptions ; letters ; Marguerite Butler ; PMSS early history ; Aunt Sal Creech ; Uncle William Creech ; Marion Pugh Read ; Oscar Begley ; Mallie Begley ;
+TAGS: Evelyn K. Wells Guide to Excerpts From Letters Home 1915-1923 ; Evelyn K. Wells ; Pine Mountain Settlement School ; secretaries ; personal correspondence ; letters home ; excerpts ; transcriptions ; letters ; Marguerite Butler ; PMSS early history ; Aunt Sal Creech ; Uncle William Creech ; Marion Pugh Read ; Oscar Begley ; Mallie Begley ;

 I do think that the extracting I am now doing from my letters home will be useful and interesting in its future typed form for the school’s use.
-(The impression I seem to have wanted to give my family was one of delight in food sent in, pleasant tea and supper parties, making my own clothes, disciplining the small children but also delight in then, matters of health, — and LOTS of office work.
+(The impression I seem to have wanted to give my family was one of delight in food sent in, pleasant tea and supper parties, making my own clothes, disciplining the small children but also delight in them, matters of health, — and LOTS of office work.
 It is not these matters that I am memorializing on my typewriter!)